beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > The function is then assigned to a constant variable App:

+Die Funktion wird dann der Konstanten App zugewiesen:

 ```javascript
 const App = ...
 ```

 > There are a few ways to define functions in JavaScript.
 Here we will use arrow functions, which are described in a newer version of JavaScript known as ECMAScript 6, also called ES6.

+Es gibt verschiedene Wege, um Funktionen in Javascript zu definieren.
+Wir verwenden hier Pfeilfunktionen, die in einer neueren Version von Javascript (bekannt als ECMAScript 6) beschrieben werden.

-> Because the function consists of only a single expression we have used a shorthand, which represents this piece of code:+
+> Because the function consists of only a single expression we have used a shorthand, which represents this piece of code:

+Da die Funktion nur aus einem Ausdruck besteht, haben wir eine Kurzform verwendet, die so lautet:

 ```javascript
 const App = () => {